CtrlK

 Completeness

-Clearly answers both 'what' (analyzes intrusion activity against the Cyber Kill Chain framework to identify phases, defense gaps, and controls) and 'when' (explicit 'Use when' clause for post-incident analysis, building security controls, mapping detection gaps, plus an 'Activates for' clause with trigger terms).
+Clearly answers both 'what' (analyzes intrusion activity against the Cyber Kill Chain framework to identify phases, defense gaps, and controls) and 'when' (explicit 'Use when' clause for post-incident analysis, building controls, mapping detection gaps, plus an 'Activates for' clause with trigger terms).

 3 / 3